 Cash flow issues are already the leading cause of business failure, and as problems with traditional financing increase, late payment has become a recurring and self-fueling problem in Australian business.
 The typical SME has thousands of dollars owing to it in unpaid invoices at any one time – and in the case of some high turnover sectors, that can run into tens or even hundreds of thousands.

 Those invoices will be paid, but by holding back 30, 60 or even 90 days to ease their own cash flow issues, businesses are starving each other of cash.
 However, it is in these cash flow issues that a better solution can often be found, by moving away from debt lending altogether.

-There are many kinds of invoice financing for Australian SMEs to consider, but with flexible, online invoice lending as provided by The Invoice Market (tim), businesses can raise as much or as little as they need based on the security of their invoices.
+There are many kinds of invoice financing for Australian SMEs to consider, but with flexible, online invoice lending, businesses can raise as much or as little as they need based on the security of their invoices.
 Most importantly, there’s no need to plan for re-payment as there are no repayments.
-In fact, tim’s customers make no payments to tim at all, tim’s customers receive the final 20% of their invoice – 80% having been funded upfront – when it’s paid, minus just a small pre-arranged fee.
+In fact, customers make no payments at all, customers receive the final 20% of their invoice – 80% having been funded upfront – when it’s paid, minus just a small pre-arranged fee.

-If the business owner then uses the funds advanced to pay for their supply inputs, they could negotiate early payment discounts with their suppliers.
-Some of tim’s clients have been able to negotiate as much as 10% supplier discounts resulting in the use of debtor funding being a profit centre for their business.
+If the business owner, then uses the funds advanced to pay for their supply inputs, they could negotiate early payment discounts with their suppliers.
+Some clients have been able to negotiate as much as 10% supplier discounts resulting in the use of debtor funding being a profit centre for their business.

-This is a far safer and more effective way of getting crucial funding into Australian business, and it’s available with a few clicks of a mouse.
+This is a far safer and more effective way of getting crucial funding into Australian business.
+For more information